pabloniklas/aegs/readme.md

 The questions are in LaTex format.
 An example is provided for each type.
 The filename structure is in the format ```UU99.tex```.

-* U: Subject Unit corresponding.
+* U: Unit (academic module) that is related to the question.
-* 9: Ordinal.
+* 9: Cardinal.

 ## Usage